 Criteria for Admission to Hillingdon Manor School

-- The child’s needs should arise out of their autistic spectrum disorder, and some other related pervasive developmental disorders.
+- The child’s needs should arise out of their autistic spectrum Conditions, and some other related pervasive developmental disorders.

-- The child will have a Statement of Special Educational Needs/EHCP, issued by their Local Authority.
+- The child will have an Education Health Care Plan which documents a diagnosis of Autistic Spectrum Conditions, issued by their Local Authority.

 - The Local Authority will accept financial responsibility for the pupil’s education at Hillingdon Manor School.

 - The child will have the commitment and support of their parents/carers to the educational approach used at Hillingdon Manor School through parents agreeing to the home/school contract.